-“Homo Economicus” is a term that describes the rational human being assumed by some economists when deriving, explaining and verifying theories and models.
+“Homo Economicus is a term that describes the rational human being assumed by some economists when deriving, explaining and verifying theories and models.
 Homo economicus, or economic human, is the figurative human being characterized by the infinite ability to make rational decisions.
 Certain economic models have traditionally relied on the assumption that humans are rational and will attempt to maximize their utility for both monetary and non-monetary gains.
-Modern behavioural economists and neuroeconomists, however, have demonstrated that human beings are, in fact, not rational in their decision making, and argue a ‘more human’ subject (that makes somewhat predictable irrational decisions) would provide a more accurate tool for modelling human behaviour.”
+Modern behavioral economists and neuroeconomists, however, have demonstrated that human beings are, in fact, not rational in their decision making, and argue a ‘more human’ subject (that makes somewhat predictable irrational decisions) would provide a more accurate tool for modeling human behavior.”

 But here comes the interesting part, what or how is utility defined?

 Investopedia defines “Utility” as “an economic term introduced by Daniel Bernoulli referring to the total satisfaction received from consuming a good or service”.

 Here is the key to solving the apparent irrationality, namely, total satisfaction.
 What gives me total satisfaction does not necessarily give satisfaction, let alone total satisfaction, to my brother and vice-versa.

 In psychology, the level of satisfaction or dissatisfaction is directly related to positive or negative Hedonic Tone or Valence, respectively.
 Thus, when something provides a positive hedonic tone or valence the economic benefit/cost analysis is overridden and becomes irrelevant, no matter how much greater the cost may be over the benefit, especially when the time horizon is longer than immediately.

 In the same vein, when something provides a negative hedonic tone or valence the B/C analysis is also overridden, no matter how much greater the benefit may be over the cost, the B/C analysis becomes irrelevant.